 Stem cells can be obtained from human embryos, umbilical cord and placenta or from adults.

 Early on, researchers considered using stem cells from embryos because they can potentially mature into most types of cells in the body and so they could offer many possible avenues for therapy.
-However, the ethical and practical aspects of obtaining and using cells from human embryos are complex, and the recently developed ability to ‘make’ stem cells of very similar character using induced pluripotent stem cell technology to reprogramme adult cells in the laboratory, has led to embryonic cells being much less often used now.
+However, the ethical and practical aspects of obtaining and using cells from human embryos are complex, and the recently developed ability to ‘make’ stem cells of very similar character using induced pluripotent stem cell technology to reprogramme adult cells in the laboratory, has led to embryonic cells being used much less often now.

 Blood left in the umbilical cord and placenta after a baby is born contains stem cells and is relatively easy to collect.
 This blood contains haematopoietic stem cells and may also contain other types of stem cell although this is not certain yet.

 Stem cells collected from adults are more limited in the range of cells that they can mature into.
 However, they are relatively easy to obtain from the bone marrow or blood, and other tissues such as adipose tissue (fat).
 They carry the additional advantage that they can be taken from the individual to be treated and so, when re-injected, they do not trigger the ‘rejection’ reaction that the body would mount against cells or tissue if they were ‘foreign’ (from a donor).